THE ‘IF’ FACTOR

 In the Greek, there are four (4) different ways to say, ‘If’.
 They are;

 1).
 IF, as the case is/ Affirms the reality;

 2).
 IF, as the case is not/ Denies the reality;

 3).
-IF, as the case is probable/ The reality is probable, or assumed.
+IF, as the case is probable/ The reality is probable, or assumed to be true.

 4).
 IF, as the case is possible/ The reality is possible.

-The two phrases here, falls into the third category, the case of probability.
+The 'if' in the two verses above, falls into the third category, the case of probability.
 The writer is expecting the probability of their continuing in confidence.
-When we look back on and understand the background of the letter to the Hebrews, we see the writer exhorting them to continue in faith, instead of lapsing back into reliance upon the old forms of Judasim.
+When we look back and understand the background of the letter to the Hebrews, we see the writer exhorting them to continue in faith, instead of lapsing back into reliance upon the old, shadowy forms of Judasim.
 He is admonishing them to continue in faith and patience, and by so doing, reaching the plan and purpose of God for them in Christ.
 This plan and purpose of God for them is to be ‘the house’ of the Son, and to be ‘partakers’ of Christ.
 Again, we must understand the danger to these believers, according to the writer, is failing to achieve the purpose of God in their lives.
 That is the real danger of any believer.
 The writer says it this way in 4:1.

 Let us therefore fear, lest a promise being left us of entering into his rest, any of you should seem to come short of it.

 Herein lies the danger, and so the warning.
 That there could be a promise left us by God to be fulfilled, and we should come up short of it, through unbelief.
 These believers were missing or neglecting a very important ingredient of faith, which is patience.
 He says in 10:35-36,